 The project will be undertaken in at least six districts.
 The districts have been selected in order to achieve a wide geographical spread (one in each of the six divisions in Bangladesh) and synergies with existing development partner funded activities.
 Sirajganj will be one of the participating districts, continuing its role as "nursery".
 A database was established with data on all 64 districts, which were weighted in the following manner to generate a ranking of districts within each division:

-- Poverty prevalence in the district (35 per cent) - Food insecurity (25 per cent) - Performance of Union Parishads in the Government's latest performance assessment (30 percent) and Evidence of development partner process that will provide supervise (40 percent)
+- Poverty prevalence in the district (35 per cent) - Food insecurity (25 per cent) - Performance of Union Parishads in the Government's latest performance assessment (30 percent) and - Existence of development partner programmes that will provide synergies (10 per cent)